gianlucaciaccio/blogdown-site/content/project/macroeconomic-panel-data-analysis/index.en.md

 - Unit root and cross sectional dependence tests to avoid spurious regressions.

-- Correlation analysis to avoid *multicollinearity* problems and information redundancy in model specification.
+- Correlation analysis to avoid [*multicollinearity*](https://en.wikipedia.org/wiki/Multicollinearity) problems and information redundancy in model specification.

 - Variable and model selection in a static relationship approach.
 The final model is based on the choice of the best specification between fixed effects, random effects, the pooled OLS and the first difference model.

-- Causality analysis to test the possible endogenous relationship between GDP and life insurance premiums using the *instrumental variables* method.
+- Causality analysis to test the possible endogenous relationship between GDP and life insurance premiums using the [*instrumental variables*](https://en.wikipedia.org/wiki/Instrumental_variables_estimation) method.

-- Variable and model selection in a dynamic relationship approach (short-run and long-run effects) and under the assumption of endogeneity, using the *generalised method of moments* (GMM).
+- Variable and model selection in a dynamic relationship approach (short-run and long-run effects) and under the assumption of endogeneity, using the [*generalized method of moments*](https://en.wikipedia.org/wiki/Generalized_method_of_moments) (GMM).

 - Conclusion